-The sample of medicines examined had been administered in accordance with the prescribers' instructions.
-A couple of audit discrepancies were drawn to the attention of the nurse manager, who gave an assurance that the administrations of the medicines would be closely monitored to ensure compliance with the prescribers' instructions.
+The sample of medicines examined had been administered in accordance with the prescriber's instructions.
 There was evidence that time critical medicines had been administered at the correct time.
-Arrangements were in place to alert staff of when doses of weekly and three monthly medicines were due.
+Arrangements were in place to alert staff of when doses of weekly, monthly and three monthly medicines were due.